 My seven tips are weirder.
 And may prove more effective for you as a heart-centered artist or writer.
 Because they all circle around the big kahuna secret to comments.
 And that is this.
 Build and honor relationships with your individual readers.

-So ready to be as happy as that kooky kid riding the unicorn?
+So ready to be as happy as this kid riding the unicorn?

 Great, we’ll start with the easy stuff.
 But the best secrets, the ones that separate the ham from the prosciutto are the last three.

 Don’t leave before you’ve eyeballed them.